sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 *  When a container stops, the docker-wait command run by systemd fails.
 This is the same in either mode.
 Hence, container stop is handled transparently across, both local & kubernetes modes.

-*  The hostcfgd helps ensure kube managed containers are started through `system service start`.
+*  The hostcfgd helps ensure kube managed containers are started through `systemctl start`.

    When kube managed container starts, there are three possible scenarios.
       1. A local image is running.
 Hence switching from local to kuberenetes mode is required.